 The American College of Obstetricians and Gynecologists also agrees nicotine can lead to hypertension, diabetes, obesity, neurobehavioral defects, infertility, and even respiratory failure.

 Nicotine is addictive, which is especially dangerous for teens whose brains are still developing.
-According to the CDC, almost 90 percent of smokers took their first puff before the age of 18.
+According to the CDC, almost of smokers took their first puff before the age of 18.

 Nicotine can have mind-altering properties and cause cravings that are sometimes uncontrollable.
 Many experts still recommend that no one under the age of 21 should try any form of it, especially with the compelling evidence showing nicotine can alter the function of the developing brain.

-The surgeon general warns “that nicotine exposure during adolescence adversely affects cognitive function and development.
+The warns “that nicotine exposure during adolescence adversely affects cognitive function and development.
 Therefore, the potential long-term cognitive effects of exposure to nicotine in this age group are of great concern.”

 From advancing research and looking into the marketing practices of e-cigarette manufacturers, many officials have their eyes on this industry.